tower-rs/tower/guides/inventing-service.md

 }
 ```

-Middlewares that care about backpressure are pretty rare but it does enable some
+Many middleware don't add their own backpressure, and simply delegate to the
+wrapped service's `poll_ready_.
+However, backpressure in middleware does enable
-interesting use cases such as various kinds of rate limiting, load balancing,
+some interesting use cases, such as various kinds of rate limiting, load balancing,
 and auto scaling.

-Since you never know exactly which middlewares a `Service` might consist of it
+Since you never know exactly which middleware a `Service` might consist of, it
 is important to not forget about `poll_ready`.

 With all this in place, the most common way to call a service is: